-A. Contact the Health Services Office, Kellenberg Room 310, 516.323.3467 for assistance in locating appropriate medical services for a particular health problem.
+- A. Contact the Health Services Office, Kellenberg Room 310, 516.323.3467 for assistance in locating appropriate medical services for a particular health problem. - B. The health and safety of the Molloy University community remains our top priority Please be assured that, we continue to evaluate and update our plans based on guidance from local and state Department of Health officials along with the Centers for Disease Control and Prevention (CDC).